 When preparing for the worst, it is always a good idea to utilize the lessons you’ve gathered throughout your life.
 For me, that education came through my experiences with playing tournament golf.

-Now you might be wondering how golf carts and popped-up collars will help you prepare you and your family for disaster, but I assure you what I learned on the course has helped me immensely with my prepping homework.
-Here are five lessons that golf tournaments have taught me about survival.
+Now you might be wondering how golf carts, golf gadgets and popped-up collars will help you prepare you and your family for disaster, but I assure you what I learned on the course has helped me immensely with my prepping homework.
+Here are five lessons that golf tournaments have taught this golf expert about survival.

 Practice Never Made Perfect, But It Got Me Close